My New Heavy PVC Duty Tomato Cage

 My New Heavy Duty Tomato Cage

-As the plants grow taller, just kept adding layers.
+As the plants grew taller, just kept adding layers.
 As you can see, it makes a great tomato stand and it didn’t move at all last fall.
 It’s so easy to reach the tomatoes inside.

 My New Heavy Duty Tomato Cage